burlachenkok/exploring-python3/python3-note.md

 python -m notebook --ip 0.0.0.0 --port 8888
 ```

-> If you have problems with accessing the web server the first thing is to take a look if the port that you have specified listens to the port for incoming network connection.
+> If you have problems with accessing the web server the first thing is to take a look if the port that you have specified to listen accepts incoming network connection.
 In Posix OS it can be done by using the [netstat](https://linux.die.net/man/8/netstat) command:
 >  ```python
 >  netstat -nap | grep -E "tcp(.)*LISTEN"
 >  ```
-> Please be aware that if the server is running on some machine it can be a case that the computer administrator blocks the ports.
+> Please be aware that if the server is running on some machine it can be a case that the computer administrator blocks the ports for connecting to it from outside.
 In Linux-based OS, by default, in most cases, people use iptables to configure acceptance of incoming connections.
 > The first thing you can try to execute from the root is the following command to allow all incoming connections from all interfaces:
 > ```python
 > iptables -I INPUT -j ACCEPT
 > ```
+> It's bad for production, but fine for development.

 Python notebook files extension is `*.ipynb`.
 The notebook contains code snippets and markdown text organized by cells.
-Cells roughly speaking can be of two types:
+Therefore cells roughly speaking can be of two types: Code and Markdown.

-* Code
-* Markdown

 ## Python Notebooks: Working in a web-based interface